 Funding for monkfish research by the UK government has been cut, but the CEFAS Fisheries science partnership work carried out from Newlyn between 2003 and 2012 showed that catches remained steady.
 Fishermen have shown a willingness to trial more selective trawl designs as demonstrated in 'Project 50%.'
 Fishing effort on this stock from the Cornish fleet has decreased due to decommissioning of beam trawlers in the 1990’s, and fishing effort across Europe has also been reduced.
 “Effort of many commercial fishing fleets in Divisions VIIb–k and VIIIa,b,d has declined progressively since the early 1990s” (ICES).

-In 2014 ICES advised that quota should be increased by 20% to keep up with biomass increase and in 2015 said that the quota of monkfish can kept the same.
+In 2014 ICES advised that quota should be increased by 20% to keep up with biomass increase and in 2015.
+2016 and 2017 they advised that the quota of monkfish could be kept the same.

 The majority of monkfish catches consist of immature fish (ICES).
 There are indications that discarding of small anglerfish has increased in recent years.
 This is due to the shelf being a nursery area for the stock.
 Brood stock in deeper water are not being targeted by fishermen.